A CONSERVATION group has hit out at plans to remove the historic furniture from Trafford's council chamber and replace it with modern seating.

 A planning application has been submitted for listed building consent to carry out the work as part of a £26m development of the grade II listed Trafford Town Hall, which is currently taking place.

-A report that supports the application says the cramped layout of the chamber is not suitable for council business and a "high quality contemporary furniture installation" will "breathe new life into the space."
+A report that supports the application says the cramped layout of the chamber is not suitable for council business and a "high quality contemporary furniture installation" will "breathe new life

 But conservation group the Twentieth Century Society said that, after an initial view of the plan, it was "deeply concerned" at the impact this would have on the historic building.